 The intellectual climate within which the young Marx worked was dominated by the influence of Hegel, and the reaction to Hegel by a group known as the Young Hegelians, who rejected what they regarded as the conservative implications of Hegel’s work.
 The most significant of these thinkers was Ludwig Feuerbach, who attempted to transform Hegel’s metaphysics, and, thereby, provided a critique of Hegel’s doctrine of religion and the state.
 A large portion of the philosophical content of Marx’s works written in the early 1840s is a record of his struggle to define his own position in reaction to that of Hegel and Feuerbach and those of the other Young Hegelians.

-With regard to religion, Marx fully accepted Feuerbach's claim in opposition to traditional theology that human beings had created God in their own image; indeed a view that long pre-dated Feuerbach.
-Feuerbach's distinctive contribution was to argue that worshipping God diverted human beings from enjoying their own human powers.
-While accepting much of Feuerbach's account Marx's criticizes Feuerbach on the grounds that he has failed to understand why people fall into religious alienation and so is unable to explain how it can be transcended.
-Marx's explanation is that religion is a response to alienation in material life, and therefore cannot be removed until human material life is emancipated, at which point religion will wither away.
+With regard to religion, Marx fully accepted Feuerbach’s claim in opposition to traditional theology that human beings had invented God in their own image; indeed a view that long pre-dated Feuerbach.
+Feuerbach’s distinctive contribution was to argue that worshipping God diverted human beings from enjoying their own human powers.
+While accepting much of Feuerbach’s account Marx’s criticizes Feuerbach on the grounds that he has failed to understand why people fall into religious alienation and so is unable to explain how it can be transcended.
+Feuerbach’s view appears to be that belief in religion is purely an intellectual error and can be corrected by persuasion.
+Marx’s explanation is that religion is a response to alienation in material life, and therefore cannot be removed until human material life is emancipated, at which point religion will wither away.
 Precisely what it is about material life that creates religion is not set out with complete clarity.
 However, it seems that at least two aspects of alienation are responsible.
 One is alienated labour, which will be explored shortly.
 A second is the need for human beings to assert their communal essence.
 Whether or not we explicitly recognize it, human beings exist as a community, and what makes human life possible is our mutual dependence on the vast network of social and economic relations which engulf us all, even though this is rarely acknowledged in our day-to-day life.
-Marx's view appears to be that we must, somehow or other, acknowledge our communal existence in our institutions.
+Marx’s view appears to be that we must, somehow or other, acknowledge our communal existence in our institutions.
 At first it is ‘deviously acknowledged’ by religion, which creates a false idea of a community in which we are all equal in the eyes of God.
 After the post-Reformation fragmentation of religion, where religion is no longer able to play the role even of a fake community of equals, the state fills this need by offering us the illusion of a community of citizens, all equal in the eyes of the law.
+Interestingly, the political liberal state, which is needed to manage the politics of religious diversity, takes on the role offered by religion in earlier times of providing a form of illusory community.
 But the state and religion will both be transcended when a genuine community of social and economic equals is created.

 The Economic and Philosophical Manuscripts cover a wide range of topics, including much interesting material on private property and communism, and on money, as well as developing Marx’s critique of Hegel.
 However, the manuscripts are best known for their account of alienated labour.
 Here Marx famously depicts the worker under capitalism as suffering from four types of alienated labour.
 First, from the product, which as soon as it is created is taken away from its producer.
 Second, in productive activity (work) which is experienced as a torment.
 Third, from species-being, for humans produce blindly and not in accordance with their truly human powers.
 Finally, from other human beings, where the relation of exchange replaces the satisfaction of mutual need.
 That these categories overlap in some respects is not a surprise given Marx’s remarkable methodological ambition in these writings.
 Essentially he attempts to apply a Hegelian deduction of categories to economics, trying to demonstrate that all the categories of bourgeois economics — wages, rent, exchange, profit, etc. — are ultimately derived from an analysis of the concept of alienation.
 Consequently each category of alienated labour is supposed to be deducible from the previous one.
 However, Marx gets no further than deducing categories of alienated labour from each other.
 Quite possibly in the course of writing he came to understand that a different methodology is required for approaching economic issues.
 Nevertheless we are left with a very rich text on the nature of alienated labour.
 The idea of non-alienation has to be inferred from the negative, with the assistance of one short passage at the end of the text ‘On James Mill’ in which non-alienated labour is briefly described in terms which emphasise both the immediate producer’s enjoyment of production as a confirmation of his or her powers, and also the idea that production is to meet the needs of others, thus confirming for both parties our human essence as mutual dependence.
 Both sides of our species essence are revealed here: our individual human powers and our membership in the human community.